premchander-revature/interviewquestions/.NET FULL STACK/C#Azure.md

 <blockquote>

 Backup is important to handle the issues of hardware and 3 database replicas are used in SQL Azure for backup.
-For the errors based on user level, the COPY command is used for the creation of SQL Azure database replica.
+For the errors based on the user level, the COPY command is used for the creation of the SQL Azure database replica.
 It is also possible to back up the data of SQL Azure to any local SQL server with the use of SSIS, BCP etc.

 </blockquote>